2001 in World Extreme Cagefighting

-The year 2001 is the 1st year in the history of World Extreme Cagefighting, a mixed martial arts promotion based in the United States.
+The year 2001 was the 1st year in the history of World Extreme Cagefighting, a mixed martial arts promotion based in the United States.
 In 2001 WEC held 2 events beginning with, WEC 1: Princes of Pain.

 Events list

 WEC 2: Clash of the Titans

 WEC 2: Clash of the Titans was an event held on October 4, 2001 at the Tachi Palace in Lemoore, California, United States.

 Results

 WEC 1: Princes of Pain

 WEC 1: Princes of Pain was an event held on June 30, 2001 at the Tachi Palace in Lemoore, California, United States.